joatmon08/terraform-kubernetes-deployment/README.md

 The `main.tf` file references a:

 - Nginx Deployment

+- Zookeeper StatefulSet
-- Zookeeper StatefulSet: includes `provisioner` to run a quick acceptance test
+  - Includes `provisioner` to run a quick acceptance test
+  - Module in `zookeeper` directory

+- Consul Helm chart
-- Consul Helm chart: includes `provisioner` to run `helm test`
+  - Includes `provisioner` to run `helm test`
+  - Module in `helm-consul` directory

 Run the commands below to deploy all examples to a Kubernetes cluster.

-- `terraform plan`
+- `terraform plan -var-file=nginx.tfvars`
-- `terraform apply`
+- `terraform apply -var-file=nginx.tfvars`

-To clean up, run `terraform destroy`.
+To clean up, run `terraform destroy -var-file=nginx.tfvars`.

 ## Kubernetes Provider Observations

 Below are features that are currently not covered by the Kubernetes provider:

 - `beta` API not available.
-As a result, `PodDisruptionBudget` for the zookeeper demo is omitted.
+As a result, `PodDisruptionBudget` for the zookeeper example is omitted.

 - No `podAffinity` or `podAntiAffinity` (Kubernetes 1.14 beta).